karimkesba/text2sql-formula1-v4-conversational/README.md

 ---

-## 🔄 Version 4 Architecture
+##  Version 4 Architecture

-- ChromaDB vector database.
+ChromaDB Vector Database — Stores table embeddings for efficient semantic retrieval.
-- Persistent table embeddings.
+Persistent Table Embeddings — Table embeddings are generated once and persisted for reuse.
-- Semantic table retrieval.
+Semantic Table Retrieval — Retrieves the most relevant database tables based on the user's question.
-- Keyword boosting.
+Keyword Boosting — Improves retrieval by boosting tables containing important keywords from the question.
-- Relationship-based table expansion.
+Relationship-Based Table Expansion — Expands the retrieved tables using database relationships and foreign keys.
-- Conversation question classification.
+Conversation Question Classification — Determines whether a question is a new query or a follow-up to the previous conversation.
-- Follow-up question handling.
+Follow-Up Question Handling — Uses conversation context to understand incomplete or context-dependent questions.
-- Previous-SQL-based query modification.
+Previous-SQL-Based Query Modification — Modifies the previous SQL query instead of generating a completely new query when appropriate.
-- Improved SQL validation and safety.
+Improved SQL Validation & Safety — Validates generated SQL and restricts unsafe or invalid operations.

-## ▶️ Run the Project
+##  Run the Project

 Install the required dependencies: